 $ave{k,j}$: average of the composite factor values of the stocks within a region k and an industry j.
 The three regions are Europe, North America and Asia-Pacific.
-The 10 industries are derived from the ICB Industry level.
+The 10 industries are derived from the ICB Industry level(Effective with September 2020 review, 11 industries are derived ICB Industry level).
 For iSTOXX MUTB Japan Value 300, no regional split is applied.